Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 The process to submit complaints about the conduct of an EPA authorised officer.

 The Environment Protection (Residential Noise) Regulations 2008 apply to the items and times shown in the table on this page.
-The regulations can effect the way some large-scale residential construction is managed.
+The regulations can affect the way some large-scale residential construction is managed.
 To find out more please see the regulations and further detail under Construction noise.

 A motor vehicle (except a vehicle moving in or out of premises), lawn mower or other grass cutting device and any equipment or appliance not falling within group 2 having an internal combustion engine.